BushiDokaj/MIE368-UFC/README.md

 In the DataStorage folder the file fighter_details_links.csv contains all of the links that you will need to read.

-When you write your, output the data into files in this folder.
+When you write your code, output the data into files in this folder.